Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Lampropelma violaceopes Singapore Violet;

-What used to be sold as L. violaceopes (or sometimes L. violaceopedes) in the pet trade is a burrowing spider that looks somewhat similar to a shaggy H. lividum with slightly flattened tarsi.
+What's being sold as L. violaceopes (or sometimes L. violaceopedes)in the pet trade is a burrowing spider that looks somewhat similar to a shaggy H. lividum with slightly flattened tarsi.

 Ornithoctonus andersoni Asian Mustard Long legged, tawny tarantulas from Myanmar